maria-rose-chacko/test7/README.md

 # test7
 sre_test
-Thi is for testing the sre git commands
+This is for testing the sre git commands